Peter principle: Research and related works

 In 2018, professors Alan Benson, Danielle Li, and Kelly Shue analyzed sales workers' performance and promotion practices at 214 American businesses to test the veracity of the Peter principle.
 They found that these companies tended to promote employees to a management position based on their performance in their previous position, rather than based on managerial potential.
 Consistent with the Peter principle, the researchers found that high performing sales employees were likelier to be promoted, and that they were likelier to perform poorly as managers, leading to considerable costs to the businesses.

 The Peter principle inspired Scott Adams, creator of the comic strip Dilbert, to develop a similar concept, the Dilbert principle.
 The Dilbert principle holds that incompetent employees are promoted to management positions to get them out of the workflow.
 The idea was explained by Adams in his 1996 business book The Dilbert Principle, and it has since been analyzed alongside the Peter principle.
 João Ricardo Faria wrote that the Dilbert principle is "a sub-optimal version of the Peter principle," and leads to even lower profitability than the Peter principle.

+Some authors refer to the phenomenon they have observed as the Paula principle: that the Peter principle applies mostly to male employees, while female employees are significantly less likely to be promoted than their male colleagues.
+Therefore women tend to be kept in positions that are below their abilities.
+They state that this discrimination against women affects all hierarchical levels and not just top positions.
+The name is a play on words with those of the apostles Peter and Paul.